You don’t have to be a coding expert or a design whiz to create an awesome WordPress blog or website.

 Have you ever lost a site because you didn’t have it backed up?
 If so, you know how frustrating it can be.

-And if not, we promise you it’s something you definitely don’t want to deal with.
+If not, we promise you it’s something you definitely don’t want to deal with.

 Backing up your site regularly is like insurance.
 It prepares you for the worst-case scenarios, which sometimes happen.

-And you can back up your site easily with the Duplicator plugin.
+You can back up your site easily with the Duplicator plugin.

 All you have to do is run the plugin, have it zip up your site, copy it to the new server, and run the installer file.